lprib/vm/README.md

 :label
 jump label
-// all args can take an int or a label name
+// all args can take an int or a label name, or IO function name using
+// -f/--io-function-schema argument.

+// Uses the name of a function from io schema.
+Io functions take precedence
+// over label names.
+(PrintChar will be interpreted as label address if it is not
+// found in the IO function schema) io PrintChar
+// can also just use the fn index: io 2

 // normal add
 add